billyabante/Robotics2_FK-IK_Group15_Cartesian_2024/README.md

 src="https://github.com/billyabante/Robotics2_FK-IK_Group15_Cartesian_2024/assets/157568463/b17506d8-e3ca-4ff5-9afb-56cbade1789b/460/auto">

-## VI.
-HTM of a Cartesian Manipulator
+## V. HTM of a Cartesian Manipulator

    **Homogeneous Transformation Matrix (HTM)** is a mathematical construct used in robotics and computer graphics to represent the position and orientation of an object in space.
 It combines rotation and translation into a single 4x4 matrix, allowing for efficient computations and transformations of points or objects within a coordinate system.